 Star Thoroughbreds fits perfectly into this well-run operation and has become an integral part of the stable, and ironically it was a Star Thoroughbreds horse who has come closest to derailing the winning run of Waller’s stable star Winx (Street Cry {Ire}).

 Foxplay (Foxwedge) was a wonderful filly for Star Thoroughbreds.
-In the spring of 2016 she emulated the feat of Danglissa seventeen years previously by emerging as the winner of the ATC Princess Series, and she then went on to take both the G2 Phar Lap S. and the G1 Coolmore Legacy S. in the autumn.
-Arguably her finest hour, though, came the following spring in the G2 Bob Ingham Warwick S. at Randwick when she had the nation holding its breath for a few agonising seconds, only losing the lead in the shadows of the post when Winx’s barn-storming finish allowed her to snatch a thrilling head victory from the jaws of defeat.
+In the spring of 2016 she emulated the feat of Danglissa seventeen years previously by emerging as the winner of the ATC Princess Series, and she then went on to take both the Group 2 Phar Lap Stakes and the Group 1 Coolmore Legacy Stakes in the autumn.
+Arguably her finest hour, though, came the following spring in the Group 2 Bob Ingham Warwick Stakes (now the Group 1 Winx Stakes) at Randwick when she had the nation holding its breath for a few agonising seconds, only losing the lead in the shadows of the post when Winx’s barn-storming finish allowed her to snatch a thrilling head victory from the jaws of defeat.